singhshruti1214/singhshruti1214/README.md

 ### Hi there Everyone!👋

+Iam working as Administrator for Atlassian tool JIRA and CONFLUENCE.Worked on various project and domain and have good knowledge on Kanban and Scrum framework .
+Currently learning Python for JIRA REST API .

 <!--
 **singhshruti1214/singhshruti1214** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.